ConservationMetrics/gc-docs/docs/guides/guide-audiomoth/step-2-programming-audiomoth.md

 ### Advanced Settings

 -   Disable: “Require Chime App”
-    - The chime app (smartphone) can be used in the field to set the clock.
-However we do not want to require it is used for sensors that already have datetime set correctly.
+    - The chime app (smartphone) can be used to reset the clock in the field after changing batteries.
+However, we do not want to require it to be used for sensors that already have datetime set correctly (ie, upon initial deployment).

 -   Enable: “Use device ID as prefix in WAV filename”